 David L. Nicholson, a lifelong resident of Louisville, Ky., was elected Jefferson County Circuit Court Clerk in 2006 and re-elected in 2012 and 2018.

 The Office of the Circuit Court Clerk is a constitutional office that is part of the Kentucky Court of Justice.
 The core business of the office is to serve as custodian of all District, Circuit and Family court records in Jefferson County.
-In addition, the office issues Kentucky driver’s licenses and identification cards in partnership with the Kentucky Transportation Cabinet and the Kentucky State Police.
+In addition, the office processes Kentucky driver’s licenses and identification cards in partnership with the Kentucky Transportation Cabinet and the Kentucky State Police.

 The Jefferson County Circuit Court Clerk’s Office serves the largest jurisdiction in Kentucky’s unified court system and its only true urban court system, operating 24/7/365 service.
 His office has annual revenue of more than $30 million.